A topic from the subject of Biochemistry in Chemistry.

 Materials:

-2. Set up the test tubes: Fill three test tubes with 5 mL of hydrogen peroxide solution.
+2. Set up the test tubes: Using a graduated cylinder, fill three test tubes with 5 mL of hydrogen peroxide solution each.

-3. Add the potato homogenate: Add 1 mL of potato homogenate to the first test tube, but not to the other two.
+3. Add the potato homogenate: Using a graduated cylinder, add 1 mL of potato homogenate to each test tube.

 5. Record observations: Observe the test tubes for 5 minutes.
-Note the amount and rate of oxygen production (indicated by gas bubbles).
+Record the amount and rate of oxygen production (indicated by gas bubbles) at one-minute intervals.
+You could quantify this by measuring the height of the gas bubbles in each tube.

 Results: